Non-parametric finite-sample credible intervals with one-dimensional priors: a middle ground between Bayesian and frequentist intervals: Discussion and next steps

 \section{Discussion and next steps}

-We have proposed a novel type of credible interval which, in contrast to frequentist and asymptotic methods, we should actually put the nominal belief in.
+We have proposed a novel type of credible interval which forms a natural middle ground between frequentist and Bayesian intervals.
+In contrast to frequentist and asymptotic methods, we should actually put the nominal belief in these intervals.
 In contrast to a fully Bayesian approach it only requires specification of the prior over the parameter of interest rather than over the full distribution space.
 As shown in Secs.~\ref{sec: general_approach} and \ref{sec: proposed_intervals} this can greatly reduce complexity compared to a fully Bayesian non-parametric approach.
 It generally has advantages and disadvantages lying between those of Bayesian and frequentist methods, which we compared in Sec.~\ref{sec: interval_comparison}.
 Compared to asymptotic intervals, the proposed interval has better finite-sample properties while often maintaining similar asymptotic behaviour.\\

 The type of statistical interval we have proposed here, and the principle to derive such intervals, is rather broad.
-The main direction for future work should therefore be to find other applications where such intervals can be constructed, in addition to the two cases derived in here, so that this type of interval becomes more broadly available. \\
+This work was meant as a proof of principle, demonstrating that this type of interval is feasible.
+The main direction for future work should therefore be to find other applications where such intervals can be constructed, in addition to the two cases derived in here, so that this type of interval becomes more broadly available and can be studied in more different contexts.. \\

-By choosing the statistic $s$ (as in Sec.~\ref{sec: derivation}) appropriately, one may engineer methods with different types of properties (for a given model), something possible in frequentist statistics but not in fully Bayesian methods.
+By choosing the statistic $m$ (as in Sec.~\ref{sec: construction}) appropriately, one may engineer methods with different types of properties (for a given model), something possible in frequentist statistics but not in fully Bayesian methods.
 This may allow for constructing intervals with certain favourable properties, e.g., finite sample bounds. \\

 The interval proposed in Sec.~\ref{sec: proposed_intervals} for estimation of the mean may also certainly be improved; for example, by choosing a different distribution of the noise $Z$, or by using other inequalities that incorporate information about the variance of the distribution.
 This may reduce a downside it has compared to asymptotic methods by improving the precision in the sense of Eq.~\ref{eq: precision}.\\